XiaoMi/themis/readme.md

 ### Loads themis coprocessor in HBase:

-1. add themis-coprocessor dependency in the pom of HBase:
+1. Add themis-coprocessor dependency in the pom of HBase:

      ```
      <dependency>